rizvn/eks-terraform/readme.md

 - Nginx Ingress (internal and external)
 - Users (IAM users with EKS Access)
 - EFS fs connected to the EKS cluster using EFS CSI driver
+- EBS CSI driver for gp3 volumes
+- AWS VPN Client for remote access to private subnets